rreece/rreece.github.io/outline-of-philosophy/ethics.md

     -   @deWaal_1982_Chimpanzee_Politics_Power_and_Sex_among_Apes
     -   evolution of trust
 -   @Putnam_2004_The_Collapse_of_the_FactValue_Dichotomy_and_Other
--   My thought experiment:
-    -   Agree that chess (or poker) has better and worse play
-    -   Add another task to the competition: do laundry while playing, also while trying to sell a product over the phone, or a more typical triatholan: cycle, swim, run, etc.
-        As we add tasks, there doesn't stop being better and worse overall strategies, albeit complication grows.
-    -   Finally, we ask the meta question of what to do next.
 -   Michael Shermer and Massimo Pigliucci debate the role of science deriving morality:
     -   [vid](https://www.youtube.com/watch?v=4Qhlp-X3EHA)
     -   [blog 1](http://rationallyspeaking.blogspot.com/2013/01/michael-shermer-on-morality.html)